Carlos Fowler

-Carlos Antonio Fowler (born August 30, 1972) is an American former profressional football lineman who played nine seasons in the Arena Football League (AFL) with the Texas Terror/Houston ThunderBears, Nashville Kats, and Los Angeles Avengers.
+Carlos Antonio Fowler (born August 30, 1972) is an American former professional football player who was a lineman for nine seasons in the Arena Football League (AFL) with the Texas Terror/Houston ThunderBears, Nashville Kats, and Los Angeles Avengers.
 He played college football at the University of Wisconsin–Madison, where he was a starter for the Rose Bowl champion Wisconsin Badgers.
 He signed with the Denver Broncos after going unselected in the 1994 NFL draft.
 After starting for the Broncos during the 1994 preseason, Fowler was released and then played in the Canadian Football League (CFL) from 1994 to 1995.
 He began his AFL career in 1997, earning AFL Lineman of the Year and first-team All-Arena honors as a rookie with the Texas Terror.
 He advanced to ArenaBowl XIV with the Nashville Kats in 2000, and later helped the Los Angeles Avengers make three straight playoff appearances during the 2000s.
 Fowler also garnered first-team all-league recognition while playing in the short-lived Regional Football League in 1999.